neominik/uvl-parser/README.md

 ## Usage from Java
 The class `de.neominik.uvl.UVLParser` exposes the static method `parse(String)` which will return an instance of a `de.neominik.uvl.UVLModel` on success or a `de.neominik.uvl.ParseError` when the input didn't comply to the grammar.

+Printing is implemented in the `toString()`methods of the different model elements in the `UVLModel`.

 ## License